 As with any commodity market, as differences in product definition or temporal variation in prices emerge, redefining the product more granularly can improve quality, produce more accurate pricing and result in more efficient economic outcomes.
-However, the tradeoff to these benefits is the cost of developing and maintaining more highly-differentiated ("granular") markets and potential complications associated with making products more granular.
+However, the tradeoff to these benefits is the cost of developing and maintaining more highly-differentiated markets and potential complications associated with more granular products definitions.